Community psychology examines social problems and promotes the well-being of people in their communities.

 Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 For more information, please check Requirement Changes Autumn 2016 page.

-The Community Psychology curriculum advances the four core IAS learning objectives.
+The Community Psychology curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Community Psychology: